mdacach/deck-of-cards/README.md

 ### Better error handling

-Error handling could be improved by providing custom error types.
+Error handling could be improved by providing custom error types and better error messages.

 ### Less memory usage

-In order to better mimic the JSON responses, we store all the cards individually inside a deck.
+In order to better reflect the JSON responses, we store all the cards individually inside a deck.
 The `deck` type contain an array of cards (with rank, suit and code).
-This is not necessary, because we only have 52 different types of cards, and they do not change internally.
-We could improve the memory usage by referring to the cards, instead of storing the cards. (e.g. store a []int inside Deck, where each integer corresponds to a card ( from 1 to 52)).
+This is not necessary, as we only have a fixed amount (52) different cards, and they do not change internally.
+We could improve the memory usage by referring to the cards, instead of storing the cards. (e.g. store a []int inside Deck, where each integer corresponds to a card by index
+(from 1 to 52)).

 ### Type-Driven Development